-All 6th Form Students are required to wear an ID Badge, visibly on a lanyard whilst on school premises.
+All 6th Form Students are required to wear an ID Badge, visibly on the designated lanyard whilst on school premises.
 6th Form students are not permitted on site without badges.
 This contributes to the safeguarding policy of the school, as 6th Form students do not wear school uniform.
 Students without badges will must report immediately to H03 to receive a temporary badge, they will be required to leave their mobile phone and will attend a 1-hour detention on the same day.
+Replacement badges and lanyards can be purchased for a small charge via Wisepay.